 Comedian, writer, producer and actress Tina Fey was born Elizabeth Stamatina Fey on May 18, 1970, in Upper Darby, Pennsylvania, to parents Donald and Zenobia "Jeanne" Fey.
 Jeanne worked in a brokerage firm and Donald Fey wrote grants for the University of Pennsylvania.

-At the age of five, Fey was in an alley behind her house when a stranger approached her and slashed her face with a knife, leaving her with the signature scar she still carries today.
+At the age of five, a stranger approached her in her front yard and slashed her face with a knife, leaving her with the signature scar she still carries today.
 But Fey did not allow this incident to define or hinder her.
 Growing up in the suburbs of Philadelphia, Tina recalls a dorky adolescence filled with unplucked eyebrows and perms.
 In lieu of dating, Fey would have friends over to play party games like Celebrity.
 This self-proclaimed super nerd went on to study drama at the University of Virginia.

 'Saturday Night Live'